lynleyaldridge/webpage/content/post/2021-02-08-experimenting-with-sql-in-r-markdown-more-advanced-queries/index.en.markdown

   AND US_charts.chart = "US"`
 ```

-This can then be referenced in the selection statement at the beginning of the query, which specifies we want to extract `US_charts.chart_position AS US_chart`.
+This temporary table can then be referenced in the SELECT statement at the beginning of the query, which specifies we want to extract `US_charts.chart_position AS US_chart`.

 Note that specific code for pivoting data varies depending on SQL vendor, and Microsoft SQL server uses [PIVOT and UNPIVOT](https://docs.microsoft.com/en-us/sql/t-sql/queries/from-using-pivot-and-unpivot?view=sql-server-ver15) operators.